VFCI/fevdid/README.md

 ### Main Shock in the Frequency Domain

 Example of identifying the main shock along the frequency domain.
-Here the target variable is inflation between ($\frac{2\pi}{32}$, ).
+Here the target variable is inflation between $\frac{2\pi}{32}$ and
+$\frac{2\pi}{6}$, the “business cycle” frequencies.
 The figure compares the identified main shock to the Choleskey shock for inflation, which already explains most of the variation in this simple 3-variable VAR.
 The contribution from the Main shock is higher over the targeted frequency period.

 ``` r
 library(fevdid)